grafana/grafana/contribute/backend/services.md

 ## Disabled services

-If you want to guarantee that a background service is not run by Grafana when certain criteria are met or if a service is disabled, your service must satisfy the `registry.CanBeDisabled` interface.
+If you want to guarantee that a background service is not run by Grafana when certain criteria are met, or if a service is disabled, your service must satisfy the `registry.CanBeDisabled` interface.
 When the `service.IsDisabled` method returns `true`, Grafana won't call the `service.Run` method.

 If you want to run certain initialization code whether service is disabled or not, you need to handle this in the service factory method.